grafana/mimir/docs/sources/architecture/ingester.md

 - **`PENDING`**<br />
   The ingester has just started.
 While in this state, the ingester receives neither write nor read requests.
 - **`JOINING`**<br />
   The ingester is starting up and joining the ring.
 While in this state the ingester receives neither write nor read requests.
-The ingester will load tokens from disk (if `-ingester.tokens-file-path` is configured) or generate a set of new random tokens.
+The ingester will load tokens from disk (if `-ingester.ring.tokens-file-path` is configured) or generate a set of new random tokens.
 Finally, the ingester optionally observes the ring for token conflicts, and once resolved, will move to the `ACTIVE` state.
 - **`ACTIVE`**<br />
   The ingester is up and running.
 While in this state the ingester can receive both write and read requests.
 - **`LEAVING`**<br />